Changissnz/nu_merchant_principal/README.md

 to achieve their original interest.

-The below diagram illustrates the connective arrangement in a gridlock of the five entities of group D, in this section's beginning.
+The below diagram illustrates the connective arrangement in a gridlock of the five entities of group D, from this section's beginning.
 Each two-headed arrow is a relation between two entities.
 The lack of labeling and functions for each of these two-headed arrows is intentional, leaving